ziengri/BetterGPT-4/README.md

 If you'd like to run your own instance of BetterGPT-4, you can easily do so by following these steps:

+## Environment Variables

+- `VITE_OPENAI_BASE_URL`: Define the link to the chat completions endpoint.
+If not set it defaults to: `https://api.openai.com/v1/chat/completions`
+- `VITE_OPENAI_API_KEY`: Define your API key here. e.g: `e501e4cfad5aaa30c3d78dbddebaa534`

 ## Vercel

-One click deploy with Vercel
+One click deploy with Vercel.
+Remember to set your .env variables as mentioned [here](#environment-variables)

 [![Vercel](https://vercel.com/button)](https://vercel.com/new/clone?s=https%3A%2F%2Fgithub.com%2Fyvanlok%2FBetterGPT-4%2Ftree%2Fdev&showOptionalTeamCreation=false)